AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/ess-rpt-build-filters.md

 1. Click <span class="btn">Add Filter</span>.

     Filters are numbered alphabetically, and the first is `[A]`.
-The first two parts of the filter are drop-down lists of options, and the third part is a value.
+The first two parts of the filter are drop-down options, and the third part is a value.

       ![](../../assets/magento-bi-report-builder-filter-add-a.png)<!--{: .zoom}-->